Direct Pay for Tax-Exempt Entities - American Cities Climate Challenge

 * The CEPTC and CEITC are similarly structured to the current PTC and ITC, respectively.
 However, they are zero-emissions technology-neutral and will take effect in 2025.

-Direct pay, in tandem with the many tax incentives discussed here, may shape how your city advances renewable energy and other decarbonization-related projects.
-Check back here for updates as federal agencies release additional guidance.
+Direct pay, in tandem with the many tax incentives discussed here, may shape how you advance renewable energy and other decarbonization-related projects.

 Top